MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![blur](https://lh3.googleusercontent.com/0gqLTZyaTssk5H9qloxBs_9L53LZbikFr9DIWuu2CS_Z3Eg8byytJT-fJgrLaMoyq3N5-EAjwi6R)

-### Brightness-module:

-This module is used for changing the brightness of the image.

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('brightness',options)
+    .addSteps('blur',options)
     .run()

+### Brightness-module:

+This module is used for changing the brightness of the image.

 Where options is an object with the following property:
 -   brightness : brightness of the image in percentage (0 to 100; default 100)